camenpihor/website/README.md

 - add report a bug feature
 - rss
   - max of 10 blog posts
-  - mimetype for xml
-- test astronomical events on frontend
-- fix star visibility and coordinate test such that it doesn't need internet (geopy)

 - new pages
   - nature identification